Temporal rich club phenomenon and its formation mechanisms

 \section{Discussion and summary}

-Nitrogen is a vital component of modern agricultural production, and most economies depend on imports to ensure an adequate supply of N-nutrients.
-The stability of the N-nutrient trade system is crucial for global food security and ecological security.
-We analyzed the overall N-nutrient temporal trade network from 1991 to 2020 to decipher the core functional groups of global N-nutrients from the perspective of the TRC.
-Using a null model, we identified the Netherlands, the United States, France, China, the United Kingdom, Belgium, Germany, and Spain as the most stable cornerstone group, from which other economies derived a complete trade network.
-Due to the time trend of globalization, both unstable parts and small-scale economies exhibit temporal simultaneity.
+To summarize, we have developed an effective network model to simulate the temporal rich club phenomenon in the N-nutrient trade network, which is crucial for global food security and ecological security.
+The model helps us understand the formation mechanism of TRC.
+Before modeling, our preparations included identifying the statistically significant TRC phenomenon in the N-nutrient trade network.
+The most stable cornerstone group in the N-nutrient trade network from 1991 to 2020 includes the Netherlands, the United States, France, China, the United Kingdom, Belgium, Germany, and Spain.
+From this group, other economies form a comprehensive trade network.
+Due to the ongoing trend of globalization, both unstable components and smaller economies exhibit temporal simultaneity.